Kalemba Rockshelter: Excavation

 Originally, the excavation at Kalemba was restricted to a grid of 10 squares, however, an extension was needed in order to avoid collapse around the side walls.
 The excavation was divided into two parts due to a fallen boulder that lies equidistant to the wall of the main shelter.
 A total of thirteen separate soil horizons were identified.
 In order for Philipson and members part of the excavation to gain access to the lower levels, they had to add an additional extension to the excavation to the north-west.
 Ultimately, the excavation had covered a total area of 40.2 m2.
 Charcoal was collected for radiocarbon dating as well as soil samples for pedagogical analysis.
 However, after some time the excavation had to be deserted at a depth of 4.3 m due to unsafe condition with the side walls.
 To further the excavation, it was necessary to remove boulders weighing about 25 tonnes with the use of a block and tackle.
 It is assumed that the richest deposits are located underneath those boulders.
 Unfortunately, the resources necessary to deal safely and successfully with the situation of the boulders were not available to D.W.
 Philipson in 1971, therefore, the excavation had to come to a halt.

 Stratigraphy and dating

 Radiocarbon dates suggest that human occupation covered about 37,000 years at Kalemba.
-If the hypothesis that dates GX-2767 and GX-2768 are better represented by the dating to around 13,000 years BCE, then according to Phillipson,Phillipson the remaining dates are consistent and form a series that suggests several periods of occupation that follow: period 1, before 35,000 years BCE; period 2, c.
+If the hypothesis that dates GX-2767 and GX-2768 are better represented by the dating to around 13,000 years BCE, then according to Phillipson, the remaining dates are consistent and form a series that suggests several periods of occupation that follow: period 1, before 35,000 years BCE; period 2, c.
 25,000 to 21,000 years BCE; Period 3, c.
 15,000 to 11,000 years BCE, and period 4 < 6,000 years BCE.